Spencer Henry Curtis1

 Sylvia Rosamond D'Urban Carey Curtis was born on 14 September 1908.1 She is the daughter of Major Spencer Carey Curtis and Edith Mabel Eaton.2 She married Thomas Musgrave Pyke, son of F. C. Pyke, on 22 December 1932.1

 Sylvia Rosamond D'Urban Carey Curtis usually went by her middle name of Rosamond.1 From 22 December 1932, her married name became Pyke.
-She lived in 2003 at 11 Sycamore Court, Hoskins Road, Oxted, Surrey, England.1
+She lived in 2003 at 11 Sycamore Court, Hoskins Road, Oxted, Surrey, EnglandG.1

 Children of Sylvia Rosamond D'Urban Carey Curtis and Thomas Musgrave Pyke